maryamrkamila/rpa-docx-automation-python/README.md

 ├── output/                        # Auto-generated directory for output files ├── auto_pml_final.py              # Main Python RPA script
 └── README.md                      # Project documentation

-## 🌱 Future Scope
-If deployed for wider use cases, this script can be enhanced by:

-GUI Integration: Wrapping the script in a lightweight Graphical User Interface (e.g., using Tkinter or Streamlit) so non-technical staff can upload CSVs and generate documents without running terminal commands.

 Email Automation: Integrating smtplib to automatically distribute the generated PDF files directly to the respective supervisors' email addresses.